idleberg/node-qlone/README.md

 ## Usage

-Cloning a repository and getting it ready to use can be tedious.
+Cloning repositories and getting it ready for development to use can be a tedious task.
 This is where `qlone` comes in.
 See these two examples:

 ```sh
 # Without qlone